mtrottie/RecommenderSystems/README.md

 # Recommender Systems
-Repo for learning Recommender Systems
+Repo for my personal learning of Recommender Systems.
+Take anything in this repo with a grain of salt. :)

 ## Setup